Topological classification of Higher-order topological phases with nested band inversion surfaces

 For the case with a mixed non-Clifford term $-g_2\sigma_x\tau_z$, increasing $g_2$ is found to induce only semimetallic phases, as shown in the phase diagram in Fig. \ref{Dnonclig2phase}(a) in the main text.
 Specifically, multiple pairs of Weyl points emerge and annihilate at different crystal momenta with different values of $g_2=g_2^{(i)}$, with $i=1,2,...7$ and

-The lower black, higher black, and light blue solid lines in Fig. \ref{Dnonclig2phase}(a) are given by $g_2=g_2^{(1)}$, $g_2^{(2)}$, and $g_2^{(3)}$ respectively.
-These Weyl points are found to exist only along four high-symmetric lines with $k_{1,3}=0$ or $\pi$, and their emergence, annihilation, and moving direction with increasing $g_2$ are shown in Fig. \ref{sub_energyg2}.
-To conclue, at least one pair of Weyl points exist for $g_2\in(g_2^{(1)},g_2^{(7)})$, and all Weyl points annihilate and disappear when $g_2>g_2^{(7)}$, resulting in a gapped phase without nontrivial topology.
+The lower black, higher black, and light blue solid lines in Fig. \ref{Dnonclig2phase}(a) are given by $g_2=g_2^{(1)}$, $g_2^{(2)}$, and $g_2^{(3)}$, respectively.
+These Weyl points are found to exist only along four high-symmetric lines with $k_{1,3}=0$ or $\pi$, and their emergence, annihilation, and moving directions with increasing $g_2$ are shown in Fig. \ref{sub_energyg2}.
+To conclude, at least one pair of Weyl points exist for $g_2\in(g_2^{(1)},g_2^{(7)})$, and all Weyl points annihilate and disappear when $g_2>g_2^{(7)}$, resulting in a gaped phase without nontrivial topology.